 The Personal Development Curriculum at The Suthers School has been constructed in consultation with all relevant stakeholders including staff, parents and governors.
 It has also been informed by student voice activities and by engagement with external agencies and academic research.

-Consultation with parents will be undertaken on an annual basis via an online survey which will be used to inform further discussion and explanation and, where applicable, shape specific components of the curriculum.
+Consultation with parents will be undertaken on an annual basis for an open forum which will be used to inform further discussion and explanation and, where applicable, shape specific components of the curriculum.

 Policy and Curriculum Review